104corp/trac-defaultowner-ticket/README.md

 Set owner to reporter if it's empty.

-If you are using Trac 1.2+, please check https://trac.edgewall.org/ticket/7979#comment:13, which can support this behavior without this plugin.
+If using Trac 1.2+, please check https://trac.edgewall.org/ticket/7979#comment:13, which describe how to support this behavior without this plugin.

 Installation
 ------------